University of Pittsburgh School of Medicine: Academic requirements

 In addition to thorough preparation in the basic sciences, applicants should have a strong liberal arts education with demonstrated accomplishment in the humanities and social sciences.
 A strong background in mathematics is highly recommended.

 Acceptance of courses taken at foreign universities is determined on an individual basis at the discretion of the dean of admissions and financial aid.
 Applicants should have completed most premedical requirements to receive serious consideration.
 All requirements must be met before matriculation.

 Specific minimum course requirements (One year each of) include Biology, exclusive of botany (with lab), General or inorganic chemistry (with lab), Organic chemistry (with lab), Physics (with lab), and English (including W courses taken outside of the English department).

-The school will accept AP credit if credit was awarded by your college/university and the course credit granted appears on your transcript.
+The school will accept AP credit if credit was awarded by college/university and the course credit granted appears on a transcript.

 Faculty

 As of the fall of 2017, the School of Medicine had 2,264 regular faculty and 2,113 volunteer faculty members.
 In addition to eight emeritus members, 81 faculty from throughout the school are active members of the Academy of Master Educators, which was developed to recognize and reward excellence in medical education.